DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Each journey map tile has a square box where an exploration token may be placed, as indicated by the app.
 A map tile that has an exploration token on it is **UNEXPLORED.** When a hero moves into any space on an unexplored tile, they must immediately explore the tile.

-> Image of a circled star icon representing a exploration token placed in a map tile.
+> Image of a circled star icon representing an exploration token placed in a map tile.

 To explore a tile, the hero selects the appropriate exploration token in the app and then selects the "Confirm" button.
 The app instructs the hero to discard the exploration token and gain one inspiration.
 To do this, the hero can simply flip the exploration token and place it on their hero card.
 Inspiration is described later.